Reichsleiter Rosenberg Taskforce: The Netherlands

 Most of the looted Jewish property, especially books, was sent to Rosenberg’s Institut zur Erforschung der Judenfrage in Frankfurt.
 Established in March 1941, the Institute served as the core research library for the planned Hohe Schule.
 Some of the other ERR research institutes that received looted books included the Institut für Biologie und Rassenlehre in Stuttgart, the Institut für Religionswissenschaft, and the Institut für Deutsche Volkskunde.
 In the Netherlands, where Seeligmann’s library was looted, the ERR enjoyed a monopoly on cultural property confiscation between 1940 and 1944.
 A particularly large number of books were seized, with an estimated value of thirty to forty million Reichsmarks.
 However, not all of those books were sent to the ERR’s research institutes.
 Certain collections, including Seeligmann’s, were sent to other Nazi agencies, such as the Reich Security Main Office (RSHA) in Berlin.

 The RSHA was interested specifically in information about those they perceived to be the prime enemies of the state.
 Accordingly, the RSHA in Berlin received looted library and archival materials relating to "enemies" such as the Jews.
 The RSHA Office Seven (Amt VII), which specialized in ideological research, established a center for the evaluation of looted documents.
 By August 1943, it contained more than 500,000 catalogued volumes.
 Most of the Jewish materials collected by Amt VII related to Zionist groups, rescue agencies, communities, and cultural organizations.
 Materials pertaining to Jewish political, economic, cultural, and intellectual leaders were also collected.
 Seeligmann, who founded the Genootschap voor Joodsche Wetenschap in Nederland (Society for the Science of Judaism in the Netherlands) and served as president of the Dutch Zionist Organization, was of interest to the RSHA.
 By August 1943, his library became part of the Amt VII library and archive center.

 Norway

-In Norway, there were 150 school libraries and 50 public libraries that were destroyed by the Germans.
+In Norway, 150 school libraries and 50 public libraries were destroyed by the Germans.
 Most of these libraries were in the province of Finnmark, where there was widespread destruction during the evacuation of the German Army forces.
 The Norwegians did not burn the German propaganda works that had filled their shelves when the original Norwegian books were removed.
-They will be kept for the study by future generations who will want to study the period of the German occupation.
+These were kept for future generations to study the period of German occupation.